ainsinga/finddups/README.md

 finddups1.py is a PROTOTYPE program for finding DUPLICATE, UNCONFIRMED entries in an ADIF file.
-If one of the copies is confirmed, that is a "keeper"!
+If one of the copies is confirmed, that is a "keeper", the other one is the duplicate!
 (Not that you can do anything to the duplicate [or incorrect] data in the ARRL LotW database.)
-This is completely unrelated to "dups" as in "dup sheets" or scoring for contests.
+This is completely unrelated to "dups" as in "dup sheets" for contest scoring.

  * This program has a bunch of TODO and FIXME comments in it.
  * This program is not a finished product; do not rely on its correctness.